Hidden Veg Pasta Sauce

 Instructions

 • Heat 1 tbs olive oil in a large saucepan.
-Add the onion, garlic, carrot and celery.
-Sauté for 5 minutes or until translucent.
+Add 1 brown/yellow onion, 2 garlic cloves, 1 carrot and 1 celery stalk.
+Sauté for 5 minutes or until onion is translucent.

 • Add 3 sprigs fresh oregano.